Skip navigation

 IMPORTANT WARNING:

-Studies have shown that older adults with dementia (a brain disorder that affects the ability to remember, think clearly, communicate, and perform daily activities and that may cause changes in mood and personality) who take antipsychotics (medications for mental illness) such as asenapine have an increased risk of death during treatment.
+Older adults with dementia (loss of memory and brain function) may have an increased risk of death if treated with antipsychotic medications such as asenapine.
 Older adults with dementia may also have a greater chance of having a stroke or ministroke during treatment.

 Talk to your doctor about the risk(s) of taking asenapine.